Evangelical Lutheran Church in America: Organization

 The ELCA is headed by a presiding bishop, who is elected by the Churchwide Assembly for a six-year term (it was a four-year term until 1995).
-To date, four people have been elected to the position of presiding bishop of the ELCA.
+To date, five people have been elected to the position of presiding bishop of the ELCA.
 Herbert W. Chilstrom served as the first presiding bishop from 1987 to 1995.
 He was followed by H. George Anderson (1995–2001), who had previously been the president of Luther College.
 The third presiding bishop was Mark Hanson, who is the past president of the Lutheran World Federation, headquartered in Geneva, Switzerland.
 Hanson began his tenure as bishop of the Church in 2001 and was re-elected in August 2007 for a second term.
 Elizabeth Eaton was elected presiding bishop in August 2013 and took office on November 1, 2013.
 She was reelected for a second term in 2019.
+In November 2023, Michael Burk was appointed Presiding Bishop Pro Tempore by the ELCA Church Council following a request by Bishop Eaton to take a 4–6 month leave of absence.
+Yehiel Curry, bishop of the Metropolitan Chicago Synod, was elected presiding bishop in July 2025 and took office on October 1, 2025.
+He was installed on October 4, 2025 at Central Lutheran Church in Minneapolis.

 In addition, the body of the Church Council is composed of representatives elected for a stated number of years from the various synods.
 These meet regularly with legislative powers in between sessions of the Churchwide Assemblies.

 The Conference of Bishops, which meets at least twice a year, is formed of 66 bishops (the 65 elected synodical bishops, together with the presiding bishop), plus the ELCA church secretary.
 It is consulted by the presiding bishop and the Church Council for advice on matters of doctrine, faith and order, and ecumenical relations.
 The ELCA website states that "While primarily advisory, the role of the Conference of Bishops is significant within the life of this church."